HawaFallay/Homework-9--Readme-generator/README.md

 Professional README.md Generator

-## DESCRIPTION

-This assignment was to learn how to create a README.md file from the command line.

 ## TABLE OF CONTENTS

 - **[DESCRIPTION](#description)**
 - **[LINK](#link)**
 - **[SCREENSHOTS](#screenshots)**
 - **[QUESTIONS](#questions)**

 ## DESCRIPTION

 This assignment was to learn how to create a README.md file from the command line.